ufukty/gohandlers/docs/reference/glossary/binding-and-tags.md

 }
 ```

-JSON tags work just like in the standard `encoding/json` package—gohandlers uses those conventions directly for marshaling and unmarshaling.
+JSON tags work just like in the standard `encoding/json` package—Gohandlers uses those conventions directly for marshaling and unmarshaling.

 ---